thoughtspot/rest-api-sdk/sdks/typescript/SystemApi.md

 # **getSystemConfig**
 > SystemConfig getSystemConfig()

   Version: 9.0.0.cl or later   Retrieves the current configuration details of the cluster.
 If the request is successful, the API returns a list configuration settings applied on the cluster.
 Requires `ADMINISTRATION`(**Can administer ThoughtSpot**) privilege to view these complete configuration settings of the cluster.
-If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance, the `SYSTEM_INFO_ADMINISTRATION` (**Can view system activities**) privilege is required.
 This API does not require any parameters to be passed in the request.

 ### Example